 The appointment with the typical artisan products, food and wine from

-Trentino will be present from November 24th to January 6th.
+Trentino will be present from late November to early January.
 This Christmas market will be located in Piazza Portello, Milan.
 See the map below!In a charming atmosphere with a mountain flavor from Trentino region, inside small wooden houses, decorated for the occasion, visitors can enjoy a true Christmas atmosphere, exploring traditional Christmas specialties: wooden and ceramic objects, blown glass and Christmas decorations, Christmas table decorations, candles and many more .A market with a long traditions every year offers unique occasion for all visitors where they can find many ideas for Christmas gifts and more.

 One of things you can’t miss in Milan, is going shopping.
 Shopping in world fashion capital has always been a great pleasure.
 In January there are two events that will cause a lot of interest for shopping fans.

 To be in January in Milan is the best time to see all the new spring fashions arrive and the beginning of winter sales.

 Milan’s winter sales in 2020 will take places from January through early March.
 One of the most important rules of sales in Milan is to be there on the first days of sales if you want to take advantage of the best deals.

 You should consecrate some of your time to queue up in front of the expensive designer boutiques in the Quadrilatero della moda (Quadrilateral of fashion), luxury outlets and department stores.

 If you want to grab more savings on traditional outlet price than you visit one of six Designer Outlets in Milans nearby areas:

 In 2020, Fashion Week will be start on the second Friday in January, and Milan will become again international capital of Men’s fashion.
 The full program can be found here!